shawn220a/kickstarter-analysis/README.md

 - What can you conclude about the Outcomes based on Goals?

+  I can conclude that the chart shows that to be the best successful you need a goal set below 10,000.
+After that the outcomes go crazy and keep going back and forth on failing is higher vs success and vice versa.

 - What are some limitations of this dataset?

+  A limitation of this data set for the goals outcomes is that you don't have a very great understanding on why the chart goes crazy after 20,000.

 - What are some other possible tables and/or graphs that we could create?